 Transfer credit is accepted from accredited institutions of higher learning for subjects appropriate to the curricula of the NBC programs.
-All applicants who have attended other colleges or universities are required to have all official transcripts mailed directly by the issuing school(s) to the vice president for church relations and student development or the registrar.
+All applicants who have attended other colleges or universities are required to have all official transcripts mailed directly by the issuing school(s) to the admissions office.
 In addition to the transcript, it is sometimes necessary to provide a catalog, course descriptions, or other documentation from the former college or university to help determine the content and applicability of a class.
 The registrar will evaluate the transcript and award applicable transfer credit(s).
 Note: Transcript evaluations will not be completed until application has been made to NBC and all transcripts received.
 Credit will only be considered for "C" grades or above.